 3. Understandable

 Information and the operation of user interface must be understandable.
-This means users must be able to understand the information as well as the operation of the user interface (the content or operation cannot be beyond their understanding).
+Users must be able to understand the information as well as the operation of the user interface.

 • Make text readable and understandable.